GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 Its value must be chosen diligently as it bounds the information available once the shifting and aggregation have occurred at the final position.
 One has to consider the maximum distance $d_"max"$ traveled by the robot at each step and the horizon $H$.
 If the characteristic value $H times d_"max"$ significantly overpasses $L/2$, information from the oldest steps might be at least partly out of scope and thus useless.
-In practice, there is no strong reason to keep $L$ small, and choosing it greater than the dimensions of the room ensures capturing most of available knowledge in the shifted maps $tilde(M)_t'$.
+In practice, there is no particular reason to keep $L$ small, and choosing it greater than the room's dimensions ensures that most of the available knowledge is captured in the shifted maps $tilde(M)_t'$.
-In order to quantify the impact of this parameter, the neural network is trained on various #fov ranging from 2 to 16 meters.
+To quantify this parameter's impact, the neural network is trained on various #fovs, ranging from 2 to 16 meters.
-Results are summarized in @table:active_ssl:results:fov and overall confirm the aforementioned expectation.
+Results are summarized in @table:active_ssl:results:fov, confirming the abovementioned expectation overall.
 Performance indeed suffers from a reduction of the #fov.
 The value of 16 meters is used in the rest of our experiments as it provides the most favorable conditions.

 #include "tables/fov.typ"

 *Pixel resolution.*
-As opposed to the #fov, pixel resolution stands solely as a representation hyperparameter and does not fundamentally change the informative content of the maps.
+As opposed to the #fov, pixel resolution stands solely as a representation hyperparameter and does not fundamentally change the maps' informative content.
 Naturally, a higher resolution would limit any loss caused by the spatial discretization process.
-We have noticed during our experiments that when using too low resolutions, imprecisions would arise within the map-shifting process.
+During our experiments, we noticed that imprecisions would arise within the map-shifting process when using a too-low resolution.
 The latter is performed directly on the discrete heatmap thanks to the OpenCV @opencv_library software library.
 On the other hand, increasing the resolution induces a larger image fed into the neural network.
 As our U-net architecture is fully convolutional, the number of parameters remains identical when changing the input size.
-However, the computational cost still gets impacted by such modifications.
+However, the computational cost still is impacted by such modifications.
 We have once more trained the neural network on maps of different resolutions between 64 and 256 pixels.
 The results, presented in @table:active_ssl:results:pixel_res, suggest that a finer resolution indeed helps with the localization process.
-Although this parameter does not strongly impact precision, the recall shows to be sensitive to pixel resolution.
+Although this parameter does not strongly impact precision, the recall is shown to be sensitive to pixel resolution.
 Training time grows from 5 minutes when using $p=64$ to 30 minutes for $p=256$.
 Inference time scales similarly, ranging from 30s to 2min 15s for the biggest maps.
 As those constraints remain acceptable for real-world use cases, the most favorable resolution ($p=256$) is used in the rest of our experiments.